Experience a Fun-Filled Winter Weekend in Saratoga Without Any Snow

 If you love history, then spend this afternoon exploring some of the area's coolest museums.
 The National Museum of Racing and Hall of Fame in Saratoga Springs will bring you on a journey through the history of thoroughbred horse racing.
 You could also visit the Saratoga Automobile Museum located in Saratoga Spa State Park.

 Looking to unleash your inner artist too?
-Check out Art In Mind Creative Wellness Studio's schedule and see if there are any upcoming classes or open studio sessions that might interest you.
+Check out the schedules at Art In Mind Creative Wellness Studio or Saratoga Paint and Sip Studio and see if there are any upcoming classes or open studio sessions that might interest you.

 Alternative Late Saturday Afternoon Suggestion: Treat Your Taste Buds to Refreshing Craft Beverages

 As an alternative to visiting museums this afternoon (or in addition to), you should take some time to experience the region's flourishing craft beverage scene.
-Tasting rooms are located in Saratoga and nearby, such as The Saratoga Winery & Tasting Room and Unified Beerworks.
+Tasting rooms are located in Saratoga and nearby, such as The Saratoga Winery & Tasting Room and Nine Pin Ciderworks in Albany.
 Whether you prefer wine, beer, or spirits, there is no shortage of places where you can try something new.

 Saturday Night: Make a Reservation for a Cozy Fireside Dinner